 Inventory changes in accounting affect the fiscal year result (0)

-An inventory changes in accounting means recording the correct value of the inventory in the balance sheet, while the actual change in inventory is recorded in the income statement.
+Inventory changes in accounting means recording the correct value of inventory in the balance sheet, while the actual change in inventory is recorded in the income statement.
 The entry in the income statement directly affects the fiscal year’s result, whereas the entry in the balance sheet affects the company’s current assets.

 Inventory Changes Affect the Fiscal Year Result

 It’s clear that any accounting entry impacts the company’s result, and inventory changes are no exception.
-If the inventory increases, the company’s profit—and consequently the corporate income tax payable—also increases.
-Conversely, if the inventory decreases, the profit and taxes payable decrease.
+If inventory increases, the company’s profit—and consequently, the corporate income tax payable—also increases.
+Conversely, if inventory decreases, the profit and taxes payable decrease as well.

 - If the company sells all the mugs, the income statement and balance sheet will look like this: